-In case the End User didn’t reduce its offtake or Injection as requested, the TSO shall have the right to request the End User to immediately reduce its off take or Injection, as described in the Connection Agreement, pursuing the priority defined by the Competent Authority (or its enactment into Belgian law, as the case may be).
-The End User shall use its best efforts to respond to this request.
+In case the End User or the Local Producer didn’t reduce its offtake or Injection as requested, the TSO shall have the right to request the End User or the Local Producer to immediately reduce its off take or Injection, as described in the Connection Agreement, pursuing the priority defined by the Competent Authority (or its enactment into Belgian law, as the case may be).
+The End User or the Local Producer shall use its best efforts to respond to this request.

-In the event that the End User does not respond to such request of the TSO to immediately reduce the required quantity of off take or Injection, the TSO has the right to physically reduce he required amount necessary under the emergency conditions.
+In the event that the End User or the Local Producer does not respond to such request of the TSO to immediately reduce the required quantity of off take or Injection, the TSO has the right to physically reduce the required amount necessary under the emergency conditions.

 Testing of interruption and/or constraint capability

-The TSO, the Grid User and the End User may test the interruption procedure and the constraint procedure however without proceeding to the effective gas interruption.
+The TSO, the Grid User and the End User or the Local Producer may test the interruption procedure and the constraint procedure however without proceeding to the effective gas interruption.
 In case the test shows that one of the parties is not capable of applying the procedure of Article 1 or 2 , either of the parties can request more frequent tests, up to five (5) per year.
 In case of failure after such a test, a process of evaluation and negotiation will be set up.

 In case of testing of interruption and/or constraint capability, the same procedure shall be applied as described in Article 1 and 2, but the documents exchanged will state explicitly that the interruption or constraint is requested for testing.